posted by Som Offor.

 Falae, a chieftain of Pan-Yoruba socio-political group, Afenifere and the chairman of the Social Democratic Party (SDP) retired as a farmer after years of active political participation.

-The revealing that the SDP chieftain has had a perennial battle with the nomads over incursions into his farmland.
+The Ondo state police command had stated that they suspect Fulani herdsmen were responsible for the kidnap, revealing that the SDP chieftain has had a perennial battle with the nomads over incursions into his farmland.

 According to Vanguard, while addressing newsmen after an emergency meeting they held, the farmers warned that the failure to release Falae would elicit a reaction from them that would make an impact across the country.